Principal listing and maintenance requirements and procedures

 Financial requirements.
 A Main Board applicant must have a trading record of not less than three financial years and meet one of the following three financial criteria:

-An innovative company with WVR structure is required to have a minimum market capitalization of HK$40 billion (approx. US$5.12 billion), or alternatively, a minimum market capitalization of HK$10 billion (approx. US$1.28 billion) and a minimum revenue of HK$1 billion (approx. US$127.90 million) for the most recent audited financial year.
-A pre-revenue biotech company must have an initial market capitalization of at least HK$1.5 billion (approx. US$191.85 million).
-A specialist technology company is required to have a minimum market capitalization of HK$6 billion (appox.
-US$767.40 million) and a revenue of at least HK$250 million (approx. US$31.98 million) for the most recent audited financial year, or alternatively, a minimum market capitalization of HK$10 billion (approx. US$1.28 billion).
+An innovative company with WVR structure is required to have a minimum market capitalization of HK$40 billion (approximately US$5.14 billion), or alternatively, a minimum market capitalization of HK$10 billion (approximately US$1.28 billion) and a minimum revenue of HK$1 billion (approximately US$128.48 million) for the most recent audited financial year.
+A pre-revenue biotech company must have an initial market capitalization of at least HK$1.5 billion (approximately US$192.72 million).
+A specialist technology company is required to have a minimum market capitalization of HK$6 billion (approximately US$770.88 million) if it is a commercial company, or alternatively, a minimum market capitalization of HK$10 billion (approximately US$1.28 billion) if it is a pre-commercial company.
+The HKSE and the SFC have jointly announced a temporary relaxation of these market capitalization thresholds for a three-year period from 1 September 2024 to 31 August 2027.
+During this period, the minimum market capitalization threshold is reduced to HK$4 billion (approximately US$513.92 million) for commercial companies and HK$8 billion (approximately US$1.03 billion) for pre-commercial companies.
 A mineral company failing to satisfy the financial requirements may still apply to be listed if it can establish that its directors and senior managers, taken together, have sufficient experience relevant to the exploration and/or extraction activity that the mineral company is pursuing.
 A mineral company is defined as a new applicant whose major activity is the exploration for and/or extraction of natural resources (that is, mineral and/or petroleum).
 "Major activity" means an activity that represents 25% or more of the total assets, revenue or operating expenses of the applicant's group with reference to its latest audited consolidated financial statements.

 A listing applicant must be satisfied, after due and careful inquiry, that it has available sufficient working capital for the group's present requirements, for at least the next 12 months from the date of the prospectus.
-In the case of a mineral company, a pre-revenue biotech company or a specialist technology company with less than HK$250 million (approx. US$31.98 million) revenue for the most recent audited financial year, it must have available working capital to meet 125% of the group's working capital needs for at least 12 months from the date of the prospectus.
+In the case of a mineral company, a pre-revenue biotech company or a pre-commercial specialist technology company, it must have available working capital to meet 125% of the group's working capital needs for at least 12 months from the date of the prospectus.

 After the initial listing, a company is not required to meet similar ongoing financial requirements in order to maintain its listing.